Why travellers prefer Blue Cross

 - Accommodation costs in a private or semi-private room

-- The part of the costs that would normally be charged to you for consultations outside a hospital (difference between the rates in effect in the province you are visiting and the ones in which you reside)
+- The part of the costs that would normally be charged to you for consultations outside a hospital (difference between the rates in effect in the province you are visiting and the ones in which you reside).

-Although we are in relatively familiar territory, it can be very reassuring to have at our disposal a team of professionals on whom we can count in the event of sudden illness or accident.
+Although we are in relatively familiar territory, it can be very reassuring to have a team of professionals at our disposal on whom we can count in the event of sudden illness or accident.

 In addition to insuring you for emergency medical care, travel insurance offers you various options allowing you to obtain comprehensive coverage that meets all your needs.

 - Trip Cancellation or Interruption insurance